-The close of business on March 31, 2011 is the record date (the "Record Date") for stockholders entitled to notice of and to vote at the 2011 Annual Meeting.
-As of the Record Date, we had 93,221,916 shares of common stock, par value \$.001 per share issued and outstanding.
-All of the shares of our common stock outstanding on the Record Date, and only those shares, are entitled to vote on each of the proposals to be voted upon at the 2011 Annual Meeting.
-Holders of the common stock of record entitled to vote at the 2011 Annual Meeting will have one vote for each share of common stock so held with regard to each matter to be voted upon.
+The close of business on July 20, 2012 is the record date (the "Record Date") for stockholders entitled to notice of and to vote at the 2012 Annual Meeting.
+As of the Record Date, we had 128,221,234 shares of common stock, par value \$.001 per share issued and outstanding, and only those shares are entitled to vote on each of the proposals to be voted upon at the 2012 Annual Meeting.
+Holders of the common stock of record entitled to vote at the 2012 Annual Meeting will have one vote for each share of common stock so held with regard to each matter to be voted upon.

-All votes will be tabulated by the inspector of elections appointed for the 2011 Annual Meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes.
+All votes will be tabulated by the inspector of elections appointed for the 2012 Annual Meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes.

-The holders of a majority in voting interest of the common stock outstanding and entitled to vote at the 2011 Annual Meeting shall constitute a quorum for the transaction of business at the 2011 Annual Meeting.
-The voting interest of shares of the common stock represented in person or by proxy will be counted for purposes of determining whether a quorum is present at the 2011 Annual Meeting.
+The holders of a majority in voting interest of the common stock outstanding and entitled to vote at the 2012 Annual Meeting shall constitute a quorum for the transaction of business at the 2012 Annual Meeting.
+The voting interest of shares of the common stock represented in person or by proxy will be counted for purposes of determining whether a quorum is present at the 2012 Annual Meeting.
 Shares which abstain from voting as to a particular matter will be treated as shares that are present and entitled to vote for purposes of determining the voting interest present and entitled to vote with respect to any particular matter, but will not be counted as votes cast on such matter.
-If a broker or nominee holding stock in "street name" indicates on a proxy that it does not have discretionary authority to vote as to a particular matter, those shares will not be considered as present and entitled to vote with respect to such matter and will not be counted as a vote cast on such matter.
+If a broker or nominee holding stock in "street name" indicates on a proxy that it does not have discretionary authority to vote as to a particular matter, those shares will not be counted as a vote cast on such matter.